March 11: Our Lady of the Forests, Porto, Portugal (12th Century)

 The Abbot Orsini wrote: “This image was found again in a forest, where it had been hidden by Queen Matilda, wife of Alphonsus I.”

 Porto, Portugal, is a city second only to Lisbon in size.
-Checking with the diocese, there does not appear to be a church by the name of Our Lady of the Forests, and I could find no mention of such an image at any of the churches.
+Checking with the diocese, there does not appear to be a church by the name of Our Lady of the Forests, and I could find no mention of such an image.

 Alphonsus I was the first king of Portugal, and his wife, Queen Matilda,